andresgur/muse_project/README.md

 read_mappingsV.py --> Script to obtain predicted line ratios from the mapping V libraries.
 The script will read the paths to the BPT diagrams from bpt_config.py file

 -------BPT-------

-bpt_newer.py -> bpt diagram from Law et al. 2021, now with geometry bpt_colored.py -> Creates .fits and pngs of BPT diagrams using Law+2021 that are colored for better visualization python bpt_colored.py --config config_file (see an example in config_files)
+bpt_colored.py -> Classifies each pixel based on the IFU-improved BPT diagrams from Law+2021.
+Outputs fits and pngs of BPT diagrams, colored for better visualization python bpt_colored.py --config config_file (see an example in config_files)

 # Acknowledging